bitbomdev/minefield/README.md

 > The average user doesn't give a damn what happens, as long as (1) it works and (2) it's fast. - Daniel J. Bernstein

-## Bitbom's visualization on a query
+## Minefield's visualization on a query
 ![img.png](img.png)
 ## Minefield Paper